UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Comparing energy plans is a simple way to potentially lower your monthly bill and support cleaner energy sources.

-Energy deregulation puts the power directly in your hands, transforming you from a passive ratepayer into an active consumer.
-By understanding how the market works, you can find a plan that offers price stability, lower rates, or cleaner energy without sacrificing the reliability you depend on.
-We encourage you to grab your most recent electric bill, identify your current rate, and spend a few minutes comparing offers in your area.
-A simple switch could keep more money in your pocket every month while also supporting cleaner, more eco-conscious energy sources.
+Energy deregulation puts the power directly back into your hands, effectively transforming you from a passive ratepayer into an active, empowered consumer.
+By thoroughly understanding exactly how the open market works, you can easily find a customized plan that offers long-term price stability, significantly lower rates, or cleaner energy options without ever sacrificing the reliability you depend on.
+If you are ready to switch energy providers, follow this simple three-step actionable checklist to take charge of your monthly utility expenses today:

 Which states have energy deregulation?

-The primary states with residential electricity deregulation include Texas, Pennsylvania, New Jersey, Ohio, Illinois, Maryland, New York, Connecticut, Massachusetts, New Hampshire, Maine, Rhode Island, and Washington D.C.
-Some states also offer limited choice or only for certain customer classes, so always check your address with your state’s official energy choice website.
+The primary states with active residential electricity deregulation include Texas, Pennsylvania, New Jersey, Ohio, Illinois, Maryland, New York, Connecticut, Massachusetts, New Hampshire, Maine, Rhode Island, and Washington D.C.
+Some states also offer highly limited choice or strictly allow choices for certain commercial customer classes, so always verify your address with your state’s official energy choice website.

 Do I have to switch energy providers in a deregulated state?

-No, in most deregulated states, switching is optional.
-You can choose to stay with your local utility’s default service, often called the “Standard Offer.”
-However, staying with the default option means you might pay a higher rate than what is available on the competitive market.
+No, in the vast majority of deregulated states, switching is completely optional.
+You can easily choose to stay with your local utility’s default service, often officially called the “Standard Offer.”
+However, passively staying with the default option generally means you might pay a notably higher rate than what is currently available on the competitive market.

 Who do I call if my power goes out?

-You always call your local utility company if your power goes out, regardless of which supplier you use.
-The utility company owns the wires and infrastructure and is responsible for restoring service during an outage.
+You always call your local utility company if your power abruptly goes out, regardless of which competitive supplier you actively use.
+The utility company entirely owns the physical wires and infrastructure and is legally responsible for safely restoring service during a neighborhood or citywide outage.

 Can I really save money by switching suppliers?

-Yes, you can often save money, but it depends on market conditions and the plan you choose.
-Savings are most likely when you lock in a low fixed rate during a time when energy prices are down.
-Always check the “Price to Compare” or supply rate on your bill to ensure you are getting a better deal.
+Yes, you can very often save money, but it depends heavily on current wholesale market conditions and the exact plan you choose.
+Substantial savings are most likely when you successfully lock in a low fixed rate during a time when general energy prices are down.
+Always check the “Price to Compare” or supply rate printed on your current bill to thoroughly ensure you are getting a markedly better deal.

-A Retail Energy Provider (REP) is a company that buys electricity from power generators and sells it to consumers.
-They handle the customer service, plan options, and billing for the supply portion of your electricity service, distinct from the utility that delivers it.
+A Retail Energy Provider (REP) is an independent, competitive company that buys bulk electricity from power generators and safely sells it directly to consumers.
+They handle the day-to-day customer service, diverse plan options, and specialized billing for the supply portion of your electricity service, which is entirely distinct from the traditional utility that simply delivers it to your door.

 About the Author